 GRIEF - This is part of moving forward from the relationship and working with the emotions experienced.
-Some of the feelings experienced can be: Even if there was violence, women may mourn for the 'good times' they also experienced in the relationahip and the 'family unit'.
+Even if there was violence, women may mourn for the 'good times' they also experienced in the relationship and the 'family unit'.

 EUPHORIA - Women may experience a sense of euphoria that could last for weeks or months after leaving.
 This can be energising and help women to feel they have made the right decision.
 This euphoria may also be followed by anger or depression due to any new or unexpected challenges.